Watch this short video to get an overview of some of the important things you need to know about driving in New Zealand.

 - Remember to take regular breaks when driving for long periods of time or if you begin to feel tired.

 - Avoid driving between midnight and dawn and get a good night's sleep before any long drives.

 Drive to the conditions

 New Zealand roads and conditions are likely to be different from what you have experienced in your own country.
 New Zealand has a lot of winding, hilly and narrow roads and distances can be deceptive.
 The weather in winter can make the roads slippery and icy.
 Your ability to see what is coming up ahead can be reduced, especially when it is foggy.
 It is not uncommon for the weather to be unpredictable, even in summer.

 Adjust your driving to the conditions.
-This includes reducing your speed when the road or weather conditions make driving more demanding, for example, when you are driving on winding roads, where visibility is poor or it is raining.
+This includes reducing your speed and avoid braking suddenly when the road or weather conditions make driving more demanding, for example, when you are driving on winding roads, where visibility is poor or it is raining.
 During winter, using snow chains may also be necessary in some areas.

 There are a couple of areas to watch out for when travelling on New Zealand roads.
 You may encounter some gravel or unpaved roads on your travels which will require you to reduce speed.
 It is wise to reduce your speed to 40-50kph or slower on these roads and be cautious of the dust limiting visibility.
 Drive in established tracks if possible BUT keep left.

 In rural areas, keep in mind you may come across livestock like cattle or sheep wandering on roads.
 If you do, reduce your speed, do not sound your horn, pull over to the side of the road and be prepared to stop until they have passed.

 South and central North Island roads may be temporarily closed due to snow and ice in the colder seasons, although alternative routes are usually available.

 You may also come across a few railroad crossings on your trip.
 Be sure to reduce speed when you approach a crossing and follow the signs.
 Only cross when it is indicated or safe to do so.